expo/expo/docs/pages/versions/unversioned/guides/push-notifications.md

   /**
    * URL or `mailto:` URL which provides a point of contact in case the
    * push service needs to contact the message sender.
-   * Defaults to the value stored on the Expo server.
+   * Defaults to the value stored on Expo's server.
    * Learn more here: https://docs.expo.io/versions/latest/guides/using-vapid/
    */
   vapidSubject?: string,